 The future conditions for GO Transit locomotives were based on the GO Rail Network Electrification TPAP Lakeshore West Corridor published in 2017.
 As a conservative assumption, locomotives were all considered to be diesel locomotives.
 Based on the Final Air Quality Impact Assessment Report for the Lakeshore West Corridor (RWDI, 2017) diesel Tier 4 locomotives are considered for future operations.
-Table 3-6 presents EFs for the future conditions (2030).
+Table 3-7 presents EFs for the future condition (2030).
+A future train schedule was provided by Metrolinx for 2027 and is presented in Figure 3-2.
+It is important to note that some of the train passages will be composed of 1 locomotive and 6 coaches or 2 locomotives and 12 coaches.